-In-facility Tactics Targeting Residents, Patients, and Families
+In-facility Tactics

 During the facility stay, remind residents, patients, and families of your attention to their experience.
-Use campaign materials to emphasize the high priority of resident, patient and family satisfaction, and that your organization believes the quality of care should always be improving.
+Use campaign materials to emphasize the high priority of satisfaction and that your organization believes the quality of care should always be improving.